Welcome to Safe Sleep 101

 Never place a sleeping baby on a couch, chair, or adult bed due to the high risk of entrapment and suffocation.

 Never add additional mattresses, blankets, or anything to make a baby’s sleep space more “comfortable.”
+The surface should be extra-firm and flat.

 Never leave a baby alone with pets.
 Make sure animals are in a different room if you are unable to supervise.